What is rowing?

 The USC Rowing Association is a Club Sport; therefore, financial support from the school district is very minimal.
 Most of the cost is attributed to equipment, maintenance, and coaches’ salaries.
 A new 8-person boat costs between $28,000 and $40,000, oars are $375 each, and ergometers are more than $900 each.
 Launches and motors are also expensive.
 All equipment must be purchased, maintained, and ultimately replaced.
 The club must also pay fees for boat storage and regattas, insurance, and general operating expenses.

 Rowers’ fees cover approximately 70% of the club’s total cost.
 Rowers and their families raise the other 30% through a series of fundraising events.
-Our biggest fundraiser is the Crew Pie Sales in the fall and spring.
-Each High school rower is expected to sell and deliver a minimum of 100 pies for the year (50 in fall & 50 in spring) and Fort Couch rowers 50 pies for the year (25 in fall & 25 in spring).
-If the rower meets the quota in the fall, then a portion of the sales of additional pies is applied towards the rower’s dues.
+Our main fundraiser is the twice annual Pie Sale, but we also have car washes and tent rentals.
 Fundraising is a great opportunity to get connected with the team.
 We welcome families to help at any event and offer new fundraising ideas.

 When is the rowing season?